-Regulations governing our operation as a BDC affect our ability to raise, and the way in which we raise additional capital.
+Regulations governing our operation as a BDC affect our ability to, and the way in which we will, raise additional capital.
 As a BDC, the necessity of raising additional capital may expose us to risks, including the typical risks associated with leverage.

 In order to satisfy the tax requirements applicable to a RIC, to avoid payment of excise taxes and to minimize or avoid payment of income taxes, we intend to distribute to our stockholders substantially all of our ordinary income and realized net capital gains except for certain realized net long-term capital gains, which we may retain, pay applicable income taxes with respect thereto and elect to treat as deemed distributions to our stockholders.
 We may issue debt securities or preferred stock and/or borrow money from banks or other financial institutions, which we refer to collectively as "senior securities," up to the maximum amount permitted by the 1940 Act.
-Under the provisions of the 1940 Act, we will be permitted, as a BDC, to issue senior securities in amounts such that our asset coverage ratio, as defined in the 1940 Act, equals at least 200% of gross assets less all liabilities and indebtedness not represented by senior securities, after each issuance of senior securities.
-If the value of our assets declines, we may be unable to satisfy this test.
+Under the provisions of the 1940 Act, we are permitted, as a BDC, to issue senior securities in amounts such that our asset coverage ratio, as defined in the 1940 Act, equals at least 200% of gross assets less all liabilities and indebtedness not represented by senior securities, after each issuance of senior securities.
+If the value of our assets declines, we may be unable to satisfy the asset coverage test.
 If that happens, we may be required to sell a portion of our investments and, depending on the nature of our leverage, repay a portion of our indebtedness at a time when such sales may be disadvantageous.
 Also, any amounts that we use to service our indebtedness would not be available for distributions to our common stockholders.
 Furthermore, as a result of issuing senior securities, we would also be exposed to typical risks associated with leverage, including an increased risk of loss.

-As of December 31, 2015, we had \$257.9 million outstanding under the Credit Facility, composed of \$207.9 million of revolving credit and \$50 million outstanding of term loans.
-We also had \$75 million outstanding of senior secured notes (the "Senior Secured Notes") and \$100 million outstanding of 6.75% unsecured senior notes due 2042 (the "Unsecured Notes").
+As of December 31, 2017, we had \$295.6 million outstanding under the Credit Facility, composed of \$245.6 million of revolving credit and \$50 million outstanding of term loans.
+We also had \$75 million outstanding of unsecured senior notes due 2023 (the "2023 Unsecured Notes"), \$150 million outstanding of unsecured senior notes due 2022 (the "2022 Unsecured Notes") and \$21 million of unsecured senior notes due 2022 (the "2022 Tranche C Notes").
 If we issue preferred stock, the preferred stock would rank "senior" to common stock in our capital structure, preferred stockholders would generally vote together with common stockholders but would have separate voting rights on certain matters and might have other rights, preferences, or privileges more favorable than those of our common stockholders, and the issuance of preferred stock could have the effect of delaying, deferring or preventing a transaction or a change of control that might involve a premium price for holders of our common stock or otherwise be in your best interest.